 q: are you familiar with our ceremony & reception sites?

 Chances are we have shot at your wedding site if it’s in the York or Portsmouth area, but if we haven’t—that is actually part of the fun of my job!
 Brides always amaze me with their creative locations—I’ve shot in an old family barn in Union Maine, a gothic cathedral in downtown Denver, a private Oceanside estate in Ipswich MA, a mission church in California, a performing arts center in Frederick Maryland, a vineyard in Lee NH…just to name a few.
 I always show up early and scout out the location to make the most of it.

 q: do I need a second photographer?

-I can capture your wedding day beautifully from beginning to end by myself if you need 6 hours or less of coverage; however want all day coverage , have a particularly large wedding (175+) or have the bride and groom in different locations throughout the day, a second is a wonderful upgrade.
+I can capture your wedding day beautifully from beginning to end by myself; however if you have a particularly large wedding (125+) or have the bride and groom in different locations throughout the day, a second is a wonderful upgrade.
 I only hire seconds that are experienced, have an interesting point of view, and live up to my high standards so that your album has a definite cohesion and beauty.

 q: do you work with an assistant?

-I was an assistant for 6 years back when I started in the early 1990's and appreciate what they can do.
+I was an assistant for 6 years and appreciate what they can do.
 I do normally work with an assistant, but some weddings that are all at one location may not require one.
 It’s never an extra charge if I do have one.

 q: how long do formals take, before/after, and will you work with a shot list?